lvmteam/lvm2/doc/vdo.md

 - Never layer LUKS over another LUKS - it makes no sense.
 - LUKS is better over the raids, than under.

+Devices which are not best suitable as backing device:

+- thin volumes - at the moment it is not possible to take snapshot of active VDO volume on top of thin volume.

 ### Using VDO as a PV:

-1. under tpool
+1. under tdata
     - The best fit - it will deduplicate additional redundancies among all snapshots and will reduce the footprint.
     - Risks: Resize! dmevent will not be able to handle resizing of tpool ATM.
 2. under corig
-    - Cache fits better under VDO device - it will reduce amount of data, and deduplicate, so there should be more hits.
-    - This is useful to keep the most frequently used data in cache uncompressed (if that happens to be a bottleneck.)
+    - This is useful to keep the most frequently used data in cache uncompressed or without deduplication if that happens to be a bottleneck.
+    - Cache may fit better under VDO device, depending on compressibility and amount of duplicates, as
+        - compression will reduce amount of data, thus effectively increasing size of cache,
+        - and deduplication may emphasize hotspots.
+    - Performance testing of your particular workload is strongly recommended.
 3. under (multiple) linear LVs - e.g. used for VMs.

 ### And where VDO does not fit: